 How Does TransferWise Compare To Other Similar Services

-Overall, on a whole TransferWise provides speedy transfers and to top it all off, they are cheap and easy to utilize.
+Overall, on the whole, TransferWise provides speedy transfers and to top it all off, they are cheap and easy to utilize.

 For example, assuming I want to send $1,000 to a friend in Australia